 Despite the growing awareness of the importance of cyber security in this digital age, SplashData revealed that the most common passwords in 2016 were still ‘123456’ and ‘password’.
 With so many people putting themselves, or even their businesses data, at risk you have to ask the question: are you a data security risk?

-We’ve looked at the ways you can be more proactive with your online security to reduce the chances of a breach.
+Read our 6 tips on ways you can be more proactive with your online security to reduce the chances of a breach

 How safe is your password?